-It works all your major muscles is a short workout that’s perfect for time-pressed home exercisers.
+It works all your major muscles and is a short workout that’s perfect for time-pressed home exercisers.

 Cindy is tougher in a weight vest, so it’s a good idea to reduce the reps and the overall duration.

-So, for this workout, do as many laps as possible in ten minutes of 3 pull-ups, 6 push-ups, and 9 air squats to accommodate the extra load you’re hauling.
+So, for this workout, do as many laps as possible in ten minutes of 3 pull-ups, 6 push-ups, and 9 air squats to accommodate the extra weight you’re hauling.

 #3.
 The leg killer

 Don’t worry; you can build and strengthen your legs with this simple yet effective bodyweight and weight vest leg workout.

 Do three sets of the following exercises, aiming for 10-15 reps per set.

 - Box squats